jpedro/jpedro.github.io/hosting.md

-That informs the tool which base docker image should use, copies the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploys that via a rendered kubernetes templates or configure the values for some helm chart.
+That informs the tool which base docker image should use, copies the repo files into it, install dependencies, run tests in the staged build container, copy the relevant built files into the final stage and deploys that via a rendered kubernetes, docker-composer or helm charts.

 ### Explicit